 Board of Directors

-The Communities Connected for Kdis Board of Directors is a fiduciary governing board composed of local, state and national corporate representatives from our organization’s parent company, the Devereux National Network, as well as private individuals representing each of our four counties.
+The Communities Connected for Kids Board of Directors is a fiduciary governing board composed of private individuals representing each of the four counties we serve.

 Ms. Farnes brings more than 20 years of experience in the banking industry on the Treasure Coast.
 She serves as a board member for both the St. Lucie County United Way and Sarah's Kitchen, an inter-faith food kitchen run out of multiple churches throughout St. Lucie County.
 The causes most important to her include children, civil rights, human rights and social services.

 Ms. Kroeger is a partner in the law firm of Cohen Milstein Sellers & Toll, PLLC, specializing in products liability, class action, wrongful death, managed-care abuse law and environmental toxic tort.
 She is the president of the Florida Justice Association and co-chair of Cohen Milstein Sellers & Toll’s Complex Tort Litigation practice group.
 She has served as an assistant public defender for Brevard and Seminole counties and as an assistant state attorney in Miami-Dade County.

 Ms. McCoy is the assistant superintendent for instructional services for the Okeechobee County Schools and a former board member for United for Families, the Lead Agency that preceded Communities Connected for Kids.
 She and her husband, Doug, adopted their four children from the local foster-care system and is very interested in helping to recruit new foster homes in Okeechobee County.